MicrosoftDocs/learn/learn-pr/quantum/run-algorithms-quantum-hardware-azure-quantum/includes/3-submit-job-azure-quantum.md

 > [!NOTE]
 > To complete this tutorial you must have access to IonQ targets
-> in your subscription.
+> on your subscription.
 If your subscription doesn't have access to quantum
 > computing providers but you still want to try quantum computing programs, you
 > can simulate a quantum computer locally using the Quantum Development Kit.
 For
 > more information, go to the [Quantum Development Kit set up guide](https://docs.microsoft.com/azure/quantum/install-overview-qdk).